QUICK SUMMARY

 Diseases Linked to Toxicity

 There are two primary kinds of reactions to toxins: acute and cumulative.
-When you come into contact with heavy amounts of a toxin, such as spilling pesticides onto your skin, you’ll likely suffer acute (immediate) effects.
-When you’re exposed to low levels over a long period of time, such as eating produce sprayed with pesticides, the side effects may take some time to develop.
+When you come into contact with heavy amounts of a toxin, such as spilling pesticides onto your skin, you’ll likely suffer acute effects.
+When you’re exposed to low levels over a long period of time, such as eating produce sprayed with pesticides or breathing polluted indoor air, the side effects may take time to develop.

 The list of diseases linked to toxicity is not intended to be conclusive by any means.
 This is just a snapshot of what the literature says…